Swim Meet Primer

 Anyway, the starter announces each event and asks the "Swimmers, step up" on the block.
 When the head timer indicates they are ready and it is time to release the swimmers, the Deck Referee blows the whistle.
 This is the signal for the fans to be quiet ... the race is about to begin.
 The starter intones, "Swimmers take your mark," then BEEP! goes the start signal.
 Once finally on the way, the Stroke and Turn Judges watch to make sure children employ the proper strokes correctly.

 The children wind up at the end of the pool.
-The times are recorded on the cards and the children return to socialize some more, hopefully having stopped to ask their times.
+The times are recorded on time sheets and the children return to the tent to socialize some more, hopefully having stopped to ask their times.
 By now the next heat is ready to start.
-In the meantime, the Runner collects the cards and "runs" them over to Records.
-They note the "official time" on the card and pass it on to the Computer Operator who enters it into a software program.
-The cards are then passed over to Ribbons where each child is awarded a personalized ribbon marking time and placement.
+In the meantime, the Runner collects the time sheets and "runs" them over to the Computer Operator who enters the times into a software program where all SAIL meets are recorded.
+Lastly, the Computer Operator prints out results stickers to give to the Ribbons team, and they place the stickers on the backs of the ribbons that the swimmers will receive later.

 First Swim Meet Beginner Tips